 Our strategic investment portfolio consists of investments in shares of common stock of public companies, which are highly speculative and have experienced and continue to experience volatility.
-We did not receive any dividend income for the years ended December 31, 2017, 2016 and 2015.
-We recognized a \$3.3 million, zero, and \$6.1 million other-than-temporary impairment for the years ended December 31, 2017, 2016 and 2015 respectively on certain investments.
+We received dividend income of \$6.3 million, \$0.1 million and de minimis for the years ended December 31, 2017, 2016 and 2015, respectively.
+For the years ended

+December 31, 2017, 2016 and 2015, we recognized other-than-temporary impairment losses of \$3.3 million, zero and \$11.2 million, respectively on certain investments.
 These losses related to strategic equity investments that experienced significant declines in market value that we determined to be attributable to company-specific events and circumstances other than temporary market conditions.